dell-cloud-marketplace/docker-wildfly/README.md

 To start the container with:

 - A named container ("wildfly").
+- Host port 8080 mapped to container port 8080 (WildFly Landing Page)
 - Host port 8443 mapped to container port 8443 (**SSL** WildFly Landing Page)
 - Host port 9993 mapped to container port 9993 (**SSL** WildFly Administration Page)
-- A data volume (which will survive a restart or recreation of the container) for deploying applications using the WildFly Deployment Scanner
+- Data volumes (which will survive a restart or recreation of the container):
+  * *Deployment* volume for deploying applications using the WildFly Deployment Scanner.
+  * *Logs* volume for viewing the Wildfly application logs.
+  * *Config* volume for supplying Wildfly configuration files.
 - A specific password for WildFly user **admin**.
 A preset password can be defined instead of a randomly generated one, this is done by setting the environment variable `ADMIN_PASS` to your specific password when running the container.

 Do: